skyway/skyway.github.io/en/ios-tutorial.md

 {: #oncall }

 Answer when a partner requests a connection.
 When someone is trying to establish a media connection with you, `SKW_PEER_EVENT_CALL` will fire.
-Call the `answer` method on the MediaConnection object you get from the callback.
+Call the `answer` method on the MediaConnection object you get from the callback to accept the connection.
 If you set your own `_localStream`, you will be able to send video and voice to your partner.
 Use `setMediaCallbacks` to set event handlers like you did after `callWithId`.
 Details will be explained later.